man-toak/vote/readme.txt

-This is my Final Year Project System.
-Simple but nice!
+This is my test Project System for UiTM.
+Simple but works!

 Project Name: UiTM Voting System
-Developer: Muhammad Iqbal
+Developer: Muhammad Aiman
-Email: Iqbal1234@gmail.com